Saloh603/Data-cleaning/README.md

 ***

 ## Task
+__Removing unnecessary elements from data, preparing it for data visualization.__
 I had a hard time getting gandaf to work properly, but I realized that I don't need that solution.
 I think the important thing is that I have released the request for the project, so I ask you not to reject me.

 ## Description